 Triathlon Australia wishes to provide you the below update concerning the status of upcoming races, including the New Plymouth OTU Junior Championship 2020.

-As announced over the weekend via the ITU website, the ITU have decided to suspend all activities until the 30th of April 2020.
+As announced on April 3, 2020 via the ITU website, the ITU have decided to extend the suspension all activities until the 30th of June 2020.

 We can confirm that the following events will not take place on their allotted date: